Doctor of Forensic Psychology Regulations

 11. The degree of DForenPsy will be conferred on candidates who have successfully completed the taught element of the programme and have satisfied the Examiners as to the standard of the doctoral thesis and practice portfolio.

-12. Candidates who either do not undertake, or fail, the research thesis or practice portfolio, but successfully complete part or the whole of the taught programme, may be considered for the following awards: Postgraduate Certificate in Criminological Psychology (60 credits) or MSc (by Research) in Criminological Psychology (180 credits) subject to MSc (by Research) regulations.
+12. Candidates who either do not undertake, or fail, the research thesis or practice portfolio, but successfully complete part or the whole of the taught programme, may be considered for the following awards: Postgraduate Certificate in Criminological Psychology (60 credits) or MSc (by Research) in Forensic and Criminological Psychology (180 credits) subject to MSc (by Research) regulations.